Matatika/tap-google-sheets/README.md

 - `TAP_GOOGLE_SHEETS_OAUTH_CREDENTIALS_CLIENT_SECRET`
 - `TAP_GOOGLE_SHEETS_OAUTH_CREDENTIALS_REFRESH_TOKEN`
 - `TAP_GOOGLE_SHEETS_SHEET_ID`
+- `TAP_GOOGLE_SHEETS_STREAM_NAME`
+- `TAP_GOOGLE_SHEETS_CHILD_SHEET_NAME`

 ---

 ## FAQ / Things to Note

+* If you do not provide a `child_sheet_name`, the tap will find the first visible sheet in your Google Sheet and try to sync the data from there.

-* You need to provide all the setting for this tap to run the it.
+* You need to provide all the required settings for this tap to run the it.
 These settings are used to generate the stream and schema for the tap to use from your Google Sheet.

 * Currently the tap supports sheets that have the column name in the first row.
 (The tap builds a usable json object up by using these column names).